-Have you ever thought of coming to Scotland and not just visiting castles but staying in castles all the way through?
+Have you ever thought of coming to Scotland and not just visiting castles but also staying in castles all the way through?
 It can easily be done.

 Those now deep in the story of Mary Queen of Scots can then visit the island fortress of Lochleven Castle in Fife where Mary was held in 1567.
-And there should still be time to visit Glamis, birthplace of her late Majesty the Queen Mother and one of the most magnificent and interesting castles in the country.
+There should still be time to visit Glamis, birthplace of her late Majesty the Queen Mother and one of the most magnificent and interesting castles in the country.
 That night we recommend a night in a privately owned castle close to the sea.

 Castle Stuart breakfasts tend to be long affairs but there will still be plenty time to see Cawdor Castle and the famous Urquhart Castle by Loch Ness.
 Continuing down the 'Great Glen', that night you are in one of the finest hotels in Scotland: Inverlochy Castle.

 Close to the present Inverlochy Castle is the ruined 13th century version, still remarkably well preserved and well worth a look.
-Then it's on to Glencoe (see the visitor centre for the full story of the massacre) across the lovely Rannoch Moor to Glenorchy and down to Loch Awe.
+Then it's on to Glencoe (see the visitor centre for the full story of the massacre), across the lovely Rannoch Moor to Glenorchy and down to Loch Awe.
 Here you can see Kilchurn Castle.
-That night you are in a private castle on the west coast.
+That night, you are in a private castle on the west coast.

 You now head down the beautiful Scottish west coast through Kilmartin Glen, passing by a stream of Bronze Age monuments and round to Inveraray Castle, seat of the Campbell Clan and a fascinating visit.
 Driving by Loch Lomond you arrive in the Trossachs and your last stay, again in a private castle.

 Depending on flight times you may have time to see Doune Castle (notorious for a Monty Python scene but also a remarkable 14th century castle) and Stirling Castle, second only to Edinburgh for varied historical interest over the centuries.